 The word “vegan” has a reputation.
 I didn’t say this reputation was good or bad, since it really depends on who you ask, but when someone says the word “vegan,” a certain lifestyle and diet comes to mind.
 For one of my friends, when he hears the word “vegan,” he thinks of people who do yoga, eats salads, and hugs farm animals, but that is just a stereotype (I do hug farm animals though).
 To avoid these associations, restaurants are focusing on being vegetable-focused/vegetable-forward/plant based/vegan-friendly.
 No matter what they are calling themselves, these restaurants are making vegetables the center of a meal.
 Most of the time, these restaurants are expensive, high-end, and come from the minds of one of the most famous and creative chefs.
-However, your wallet doesn’t have to cry yet, because here are 5 of my favorite (somewhat) affordable vegetable-focused restaurants.
+Here are some of my favorites:

 Each of Westville’s locations are designed a little differently, but it’s a space where vegetarians and meat-eaters alike can enjoy the extensive menu in an unpretentious and welcoming environment.
 There is often a chalkboard menu with the vegetable specials.
 Westville has really made an impression on me through its market plate.
 The market vegetable menu contains 15+ lightly seasoned veggies like broccoli with garlic, asian style bok choy, roasted butternut squash, and more that honors the natural flavors of vegetables.